-Content and vision of the invoices are customizable by invoice templates.
+Content and vision of the invoices are customizable by Invoice Templates.

-The Sipwise C5 generates invoices in pdf format.
+NOTE The Sipwise C5 generates invoices in pdf format.

 7.22.1.
 Invoices Management

 Invoices can be requested for generation, searched, downloaded and deleted on the administrative web interface.
 Navigate to Settings Invoices menu and you get a list of all invoices currently stored in the database.